Enliven’s Competency Assessment Programme

 During clinical placement, students will be allocated a preceptor who will orientate you to the clinical practice environment and work alongside you to meet your clinical practice goals and NCNZ competencies.

-You must be an internationally qualified nurse with a NCNZ approved qualification, or a New Zealand Registered nurse returning to practice to apply.
+You must be an internationally qualified nurse with a Nursing Council of New Zealand approved qualification, or a New Zealand Registered nurse returning to practice to apply.

 The Enliven Competency Assessment Programme (CAP) is accredited by the Nursing Council of New Zealand.

-Onsite accommodation is available on site for the two-week theory portion of the course weeks.
-This does incur a cost.
+Accommodation is available on site for the two-week theory portion of the course.
 Alternatively, you can arrange your own accommodation off site if you wish.

 While you undertake your clinical placement at an Enliven home your accommodation is provided onsite and is subsidised by Enliven.